IBM-Bluemix-Docs/security-advisor/network-insights.md

 * Containers that send out or consume significantly more data than normal to or from specific peers.
 * The level of surveying of a particular container has significantly increased.

 After the model is developed, deviations from the learned model are detected, and when an alarming change is exhibited, Network Insights posts a finding to the Security Advisor dashboard.
 Findings are summarized in the **Network: Anomalies in Traffic** card.
-The card introduces two Key Risk Indicators (KRIs).
-The *Higher than normal reconnaissance or data exchange activity* KRI counts findings that are related to abnormal interactions detected between the cluster and external peers.
-The *Outbound approach to a new server* KRI counts findings that are related to new detected servers approaches by the cluster.
+The card introduces two KPIs.
+The *Higher than normal reconnaissance or data exchange activity* KPI counts findings that are related to abnormal interactions detected between the cluster and external peers.
+The *Outbound approach to a new server* KPI counts findings that are related to new detected servers approaches by the cluster.

 ## Next steps
 {: #network-next}